autonity/docs.autonity.org/content/docs/developer/deploy-brownie/_index.md

 ```bash
 brownie accounts generate deployer
 ```
 (Enter a suitable password when prompted).
+Alternatively, an existing account can be imported into brownie - see `brownie accounts --help`.

 [Fund the account](/account-holders/fund-acct/) in order to pay gas fees.